interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 A *NewVault* accepts an existing replace request, locking the necessary DOT collateral.

 .. note:: When issuing tokens, we increase the ``toBeIssuedTokens`` by a vault.
 Also, when a vault locks collateral via the ``registerVault`` and ``lockCollateral`` function in the VaultRegistry, we would add collateral to the ``collateral`` field of a vault.
-However, we are *not* updating the ``collateral`` and ``toBeIssuedTokens`` tokens here. if a vault decides to provide a very high collateral rate, way over the ``SecureCollateralRate`` and wants to back the replace with that, we are not interferring with this.
+However, we are *not* updating the ``collateral`` and ``toBeIssuedTokens`` tokens here. if a vault decides to provide a very high collateral rate, way over the ``SecureCollateralThreshold`` and wants to back the replace with that, we are not interferring with this.
 If we would lock his collateral in the ``collateral`` field in the VaultRegistry, as user could block part of this collateral with an issue request.

 Specification